lucaskienast/Java-Full-Stack/README.md

 Documentation: https://git-scm.com/doc

 ## React
 React (also known as React. js or ReactJS) is a free and open-source front-end JavaScript library for building user interfaces or UI components.
-It is maintained by Facebook and a community of individual developers and companies.
-React can be used as a base in the development of single-page or mobile applications.
+React is declerative and component-based.
+React makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.
+Build encapsulated components that manage their own state, then compose them to make complex UIs.
+Since component logic is written in JavaScript instead of templates, you can easily pass rich data through your app and keep state out of the DOM.

 Startup guide: https://www.freecodecamp.org/news/quick-guide-to-understanding-and-creating-reactjs-apps-8457ee8f7123/